-(A) At any time prior to the issuance of a final decision and order in an appeal, a board member or attorney examiner may request briefs from the parties.
-A party may also file a brief without being so requested.
-Briefs shall be filed within the time limits set by the board member or attorney examiner.
-An extension of time within which a brief is to be filed, may be requested, in writing, from the attorney examiner assigned to the case.
+(A) Parties are encouraged to file written legal argument in support of their respective positions in compliance with the case management schedules set forth in rules 5717-1-06 or 5717-1-07 of the Administrative Code as applicable.
+If a hearing is conducted, the board may request briefs from the parties, and parties. may file briefs without being so requested.
 If any party fails to submit a brief within the established time limit, the board may proceed to determine the appeal and exclude the brief from its consideration.
 After the deadline for submission of briefs has passed, a party may file, as additional authority, relevant cases subsequently decided, but without further argument.

 (B) With the exception of this board's decisions, copies of any unreported decisions cited in a brief shall be attached to the brief.